jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 It sounds ridiculous for simple examples, but when writing complex algorithms it's common to fall into the trap of over-engineering.
 However, [no abstraction is better than the wrong one](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction) and being disciplined about writing minimal code helps us get all the examples working before trying to solve for other concerns like performance, reusability, maintainability, etc.

 In a way, TDD pushes us to focus on one thing at a time so that we can be completely focused on it.
 One test at a time, one solution at a time, and then refactor for one purpose at a time.
-When you're doing one thing, you don't have to hold everything in your mind since you know that the test-suite has your back.
+When you're doing one thing, you don't have to hold everything in your mind since you know that the test suite has your back.

 For a more complex example check out [The Missing Practical Step in TDD](https://itnext.io/the-missing-practical-step-by-step-test-driven-development-a7140ca4b71)